 If you do find that you have a macro virus, it’s important that you deal with it straight away.
 Don’t send any files to anyone if the app they run supports macros.
 And don’t copy them to external media or upload them to the internet; otherwise, you risk spreading the virus.

 The only effective method to remove the macro virus from your Mac is to use anti-malware tools that work for you.
 But, be cautious here: don’t download the software unless you’re sure it’s safe.
-For example, CleanMyMac X is notarized by Apple, which proves it is an app you can trust.
+For example, CleanMyMac is notarized by Apple, which proves it is an app you can trust.

 Here’s how to use it:

-1. Download, launch, and install CleanMyMac X.
+1. Download, launch, and install CleanMyMac.

 2. Select Malware Removal and hit the Scan button.

-3. CleanMyMac X will start checking your Mac for malware.
+3. CleanMyMac will start checking your Mac for malware.
 If anything is found, click Remove to get rid of it.

 What else should I do?

 This type of virus is distributed commonly through email attachments, so you should certainly clean those up.
 Get rid of any you don’t need.
-You can use CleanMyMac X for that too!
+You can use CleanMyMac for that too!

 2. Select your email application in the window.